- 1 Top 5 Best 55 Inch 4K TV Compared

 Sub-par Black Levels: One area where you can gain a feel for the build quality of a particular 4K TV is through its black levels.
 A display screen that has true and deep blacks will have a better image quality than one where the blacks are murky, almost more like a dark gray.
 A cheap 4K TV likely carries that price because of inconsistent black levels.
 Because you can't really rely on numbers in the specifications like contrast level, you'll want to see the TV on display to determine black levels.

 Relying on Smart TV Functionality: Don't pick the best 4K TV based primarily on its Smart TV capabilities or interface (though in years, they've gotten loads better, with the likes of Fire TV from Amazon, WebOS and Roku).
 TV manufacturers update their Smart TV interfaces constantly, meaning a feature that's missing now in one unit could be available in a couple of months.
+It makes sense to keep up with the updates, and get the absolute best out of your smart platform.
 Or you could always purchase a set-top box that has the Smart TV features you want.

 Sound Quality Problems: One area where most large screen televisions struggle is with poor audio quality from the built-in speakers.
 If you're going to spend the money for the strong image quality in the best 55 inch 4K televisions, you may want to budget for a sound bar or a speaker system too, so the audio quality of the setup matches the image quality.